Battle of Matewan: Battle

 On the day of the fight, a group of the Baldwin–Felts enforcers arrived to evict families living at the mountain coal camp, just outside Matewan.
 The sheriff and his deputy, Fred Burgraff, sensed trouble and met the Baldwin–Felts detectives at the train station.
 News of the evictions soon spread around the town.
-When Sid Hatfield approached Felts, Felts served a warrant on Hatfield, which had been issued by Squire R. M. Stafford, a Justice of the Peace of Magnolia District, Mingo County, West Virginia, for the arrest of Hatfield, Bas Ball, Tony Webb and others, which warrant was directed to Albert C. Felts for execution.
+When Sid Hatfield approached Felts, Felts served a warrant on Hatfield, which had been issued by Squire R. M. Stafford, a Justice of the Peace of Magnolia District, Mingo County, for the arrest of Hatfield, Bas Ball, Tony Webb and others.
+The warrant had been directed to Albert C. Felts for execution.
 Burgraff's son reported that the detectives had sub-machine guns with them in their suitcases.

 Hatfield, Burgraff, and Mayor Cabell Testerman met with the detectives on the porch of the Chambers Hardware Store.
-It is still unknown whether it was Hatfield or the leading detective, Albert Felts, who shot Testerman first, though what followed was Hatfield shooting Felts.
-Later Thomas Felts (brother of Albert and Lee Felts who died in the battle) and the Baldwin–Felts spy Charles Lively spread rumors that Sid shot Testerman because he had feelings for his wife.
-The rumors were never confirmed, although Sid did marry her only twelve days after Testerman's death, the day after the two of them were arrested in a hotel room and charged with "improper relations."
-After the detective and mayor fell wounded, Sid kept firing, but Felts escaped.
-He took shelter in the Matewan Post Office, and Hatfield eventually found him there and shot him.
-When the shooting finally stopped, the townspeople came out, many wounded.
-There were casualties on both sides.
+It was then that Albert Felts fired from his coat pocket, mortally wounding Testerman, and then fired over his shoulder at Sid Hatfield, instantly killing a miner, Tot Tinsley.
+At this time Sid Hatfield opened fire, killing Albert Felts.
+When the shooting finally stopped, there were casualties on both sides.
 Seven Baldwin–Felts detectives were killed, including Albert and Lee Felts.
 One more detective had been wounded.
-Two miners were killed: Bob Mullins, who had just been fired for joining the union, and Tot Tinsley, an unarmed bystander.
-The wounded mayor was dying, and four other bystanders had been wounded.
+Two miners were killed: Tinsley and Bob Mullins, who had just been fired for joining the union; both were unarmed.
+Mayor Testerman died in hospital the next day from his gunshot wound.
+Four other bystanders were wounded.